-To add protein to a vegan salad, nuts and seeds are by far the easiest option.
+Nuts and seeds are by far the easiest option to add vegan protein to a salad.
 For this spinach salad recipe, I’ve chosen hemp seeds and pecans.
-Hemp seeds pack quite a bit of protein and the pecans add a good crunch!
+Hemp seeds pack in protein and the pecans add a good crunch!
 Other vegan protein options for salads include:

 - Black beans

 - Tofu (marinated, baked, pan fried, smoked etc.)

 Protein can also be found in salad dressings that use a nut and/or seed butter (ex. tahini, peanut butter) or has nuts and/or seeds blended in.
 I also have a high protein Caesar salad dressing recipe if you’d like to check it out!